 But the drama was far from over.
 One reality of having damaged hair: tangles like whoa.
 Curiously, even though my hair was a knotted mess, it also looked incredibly thick.
 Cunningham explained that there was a bird’s-nest effect happening.
 “Split ends are coarse, dead ends of the hair,” she said.
 “Essentially, all these little pieces grab together, causing knots and tangles.”

 So, with Cunningham and Garren’s help, I completely made over my styling routine.
-Garren pooh-poohed my favourite everyday styling product, Oribe Dry Finishing Spray.
-“Texturising spray is definitely a no-no,” he told me.
+Garren pooh-poohed my favorite everyday styling product, Oribe Dry Finishing Spray.
+“Texturizing spray is definitely a no-no,” he told me.
 “It doesn’t take evenly on the hair, and it’ll make the hair get fuzzier at the ends.”
 I started relying on his recommendation, R+Co Park Avenue Blow Out Balm, to give my waves softness and very light hold.
 Cunningham prescribed hair oil (she likes Redken Diamond Oil), which made my fried, frayed ends a little sleeker.

 I wouldn’t have given the colorist who burned me — err, my hair — a second chance.